bhartiy/learnsellacious/pages/21.template/template-styles/docs.md

 ![](template%205.png)

 3. You can edit the style of the template from here.
-4. The default templates can be identified fro the yellow star.
+4. The default templates can be identified from the yellow star.
 5. Edit the template.
 6. Here you can change the Basic details, Layouts, Menu etc.